cruzgodar/wilson/README.md

 - `shader` or `shaders`: either a string containing the GLSL shader code, or an object whose keys are the IDs of shader programs and whose values are strings containing the GLSL code.
 Exactly one of these must be specified.
 - `uniforms`: if `shader` is specified, this is an object whose keys are the names of the uniforms in the shader, and whose values are the initial values of those uniforms.
 If `shaders` is specified, this is an object whose keys are the IDs of shader programs, and whose values are objects with the same structure as the `uniforms` field of a single shader.
 - `useWebGL2`: a boolean for whether to use WebGL2 instead of WebGL.
 Defaults to `true`.
 Even if this is `true`, Wilson will check for hardware WebGL2 support before using it.
+- `useXR`: a boolean for whether to allow the applet to be rendered in a VR headset.
+Defaults to `false`.
+Setting this to `true` requests an XR-compatible WebGL context, so it should not be enabled on applets that will never enter a session.
+- `renderXRFrame: (data) => void`: a function called once per eye, per frame, with the headset's framebuffer bound and the viewport set for that eye.
+Required (and only allowed) if `useXR` is `true`.
+Its argument is an object with the following fields:
+	- `projectionMatrix`: a `Float32Array` containing that eye's projection matrix, in column-major order.
+WebXR's per-eye frusta are off-axis, so the entries determining the center of the frustum are not zero.
+	- `cameraToWorld`: a `Float32Array` containing the transform from that eye's space to the reference space, in column-major order.
+Its translation column is the eye's position, and its rotation applied to an eye-space ray gives that ray in the reference space.
+	- `position`: a `DOMPointReadOnly` containing that eye's position in the reference space, equivalently the translation column of `cameraToWorld`.
+	- `eye`: a string, either `"left"`, `"right"`, or `"none"`.
+	- `viewIndex`, `numViews`: the index of the current view and the total number of them.
+For a stereo headset, there are two.
+	- `viewport`: the `XRViewport` this eye renders into, containing `x`, `y`, `width`, and `height` in pixels within the headset's framebuffer.
+	- `time`: the timestamp of the current frame, in milliseconds, on the same clock as `performance.now()`.
+	- `deltaTime`: the number of milliseconds since the previous rendered frame.
+This is `0` on the first frame of a session and on the first frame after a gap, so that integrating against it never jumps.
+	- `emulatedPosition`: a boolean for whether the headset is estimating its position rather than tracking it.
+Applets that move the camera may want to lock movement when this is `true`.
+	- `view`, `frame`, `pose`, `session`, `refSpace`: the underlying `XRView`, `XRFrame`, `XRViewerPose`, `XRSession`, and `XRReferenceSpace`.
+Controllers are read with `session.inputSources` and posed with `frame.getPose(inputSource.targetRaySpace, refSpace)`.
+- `onXRFrameStart: (data) => void`: a function called once per frame, before either eye is rendered, with the headset's framebuffer bound and the viewport set to all of it.
+This is where per-frame work belongs, since `renderXRFrame` runs once per eye.
+Its argument is an object containing the `time`, `deltaTime`, `frame`, `pose`, `session`, and `refSpace` fields described above.
+Only allowed if `useXR` is `true`.
+- `onEnterXR: () => void`: a function called after a session has started and the headset's framebuffer is ready to render into.
+Only allowed if `useXR` is `true`.
+- `onExitXR: () => void`: a function called after a session has ended and the canvas is ready to render into again.
+Sessions can be ended by the user from inside the headset, so this is not only called in response to `exitXR`.
+Only allowed if `useXR` is `true`.
+- `onXRVisibilityChange: (state: "visible" | "visible-blurred" | "hidden") => void`: a function called when the session's visibility changes — for example, when a system menu is opened over the scene, or the headset is taken off.
+Wilson skips rendering while the state is `"hidden"`.
+Only allowed if `useXR` is `true`.
+- `onXRFrameRateChange: (frameRate: number | undefined) => void`: a function called when the display's refresh rate changes, whether from `xrTargetFrameRate` or from the system changing it.
+Only allowed if `useXR` is `true`.
+- `xrRequiredFeatures`, `xrOptionalFeatures`: arrays of strings naming [WebXR features](https://developer.mozilla.org/en-US/docs/Web/API/XRSystem/requestSession#optionalfeatures) to request with the session.
+A session will fail to start if a required feature is unavailable, so prefer optional ones.
+Both default to `[]`.
+- `xrDepthNear`, `xrDepthFar`: the near and far clipping distances, in meters, used to build each eye's projection matrix.
+They default to `0.1` and `1000`.
+- `xrFramebufferScaleFactor`: a number that scales the framebuffer allocated for the session, relative to the headset's native resolution.
+Defaults to `1`, which renders every pixel the display has; lowering it is the largest single savings available, but it is fixed for the duration of the session.
+Only allowed if `useXR` is `true`.
+- `xrViewportScale`: a number in `(0, 1]` that scales the portion of the framebuffer each eye renders into, or `null` to use the headset's own recommendation.
+Unlike `xrFramebufferScaleFactor`, this can be changed at any time during a session.
+Defaults to `null`.
+- `xrFixedFoveation`: a number in `[0, 1]` for how aggressively to reduce resolution toward the edges of the view.
+Defaults to `0.3`.
+Headsets that don't support foveation ignore it.
+- `xrTargetFrameRate`: a number for the display refresh rate to request, in Hz.
+Wilson picks the closest rate the headset actually supports.
+If unspecified, the headset's default is used.